Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     (i.e. explicit mode).
 *   protocol: Optional.
 Config and Query.
 For FTPS only.
 Which security mechanism to use.
 Typically either "SSL" or "TLS".
 Default to "TLS".

+The timestamp is captured immediately before the copy request is sent.
+The additional data is:
+*   file: The path of the file read.
+*   server: The domain name of the server which the file was read from.

 #### Example: Reading an Entire Video Through Queries
 If you want to read a video file from a source using Queries, this method will work.